 Snakebite Mitigation

-One Million bites, over 50,000 deaths.
+One million bites, over 50,000 deaths.

 This is the staggering impact snakebite has on rural India every year.